Mirreyes contra Godínez 2: El retiro: Production

 On 31 October 2019, it was confirmed that a sequel to Mirreyes contra Godínez had been greenlit, and principal photography began in February 2020.
 Production of the film was put on hiatus after five days of filming as a safety precaution due to the COVID-19 pandemic.
 Filming concluded in early 2022.

 Release

 The film was released on 21 July 2022 by Vix+.

+Sequel

+A third film titled Mirreyes contra Godínez: Las Vegas was released on August 14, 2025, in Mexican theaters.